Phrop

-A phrop is an attempted neologism used to indicate a polite statement used in social contexts where the true meaning is the opposite of what is expressed.
-An example is the parting comment We must have lunch sometime, meaning We don't particularly want to meet again.
-The term was coined by mountaineer Sir Arnold Lunn.
-It has not entered common use.
+Phrop is an attempted neologism for a polite statement in social contexts whose true meaning is the opposite of what is expressed.
+An example is "We must have lunch sometime", meaning "We don't particularly want to meet again".
+Phrop was coined in the late 1940s by the inventor of slalom skiing, Sir Arnold Lunn, and it won a competition of made-up words held by the New Statesman.
+It has not entered common usage.